SrConker/SrConker/README.md

 <h3> 🏃‍♂️🏃‍♂ &nbsp;About Me! </h3>

 - 🎓 &nbsp; Actually I'm studying Systems Engineering at Universidad de San Carlos de Guatemala.
 - 🌱 &nbsp; I like to explore new languages and learning a lot of new technologies.
-Right now I'm learning React.
+Right now my work is in Angular and Node (Fullstack Developer).
 - 🧐 &nbsp; I can speak fluent spanish and english and I'm still learning french.

 <p align="center">